 The videographers waste no time in getting straight to the point.
 Value is front and center in the 30-second video featured on their YouTube channel.
-There are eight videos, some less than 15 seconds, in this #UpgradeToEmirates series.
+There were eight videos, some less than 15 seconds, in the #UpgradeToEmirates series.
 Thanks to the comedic and relatable approach they take, each is memorable.

 The rest of their video offering is impressive.
 While the majority of their advertising videos are on the shorter side (less than one minute), many of their other playlists feature long-form content.

 You’ll find playlists on everything from the planes that make up their fleet, the Emirates experience, a tribute playlist to their pilots, and even what it’s like to work for Emirates.
 The variety of content gives the airline a well-rounded video marketing presence.

 Takeaway: If you can get your message across with a sense of humor, do it.
 And if you can do it several times over effectively, you’ve got a great playlist (and campaign!) on your hands.

 Aside from any extra lucky breaks found on special flight deals, you will likely have an enjoyable experience with any of these airlines.
 It really comes down to where you’re traveling, and what kind of experience you’re looking for.

 In the latter case, that’s where video marketing can make all the difference.
 It’s the best chance the airline has to give you a taste of the inflight experience before you get onboard.
 The same is true for many other industries, including your own.